gamejad/fbbc-lib/README.md

 We supposed FBBC as two sets of MCPs placed on the left and right sides symmetrically from the interaction point (Fig.2).
 The number of MCPs on the single side is optional.
 We suppose every single MCP is a ring with some inner and outer diameters.
-MCP separated into some amount of sectors, one of them is connected to a read-out electronic channel (Fig.1).
+MCP is separated into some amount of sectors, one of them is connected to a read-out electronic channel (Fig.1).

 <img src="https://github.com/vsandul/fbbc-lib/blob/master/pictures/fbbc.png" width="420" height="290" />